Saving our Species ‘Save our Superb Parrot’ Scattered Paddock Trees

 The aim of this project is to enhance areas of highly cleared landscapes in the Mid Lachlan Landcare region by further developing connectivity through the landscape to improve movement and habitat of the Superb Parrot and other local fauna.
 This builds upon projects completed in 2016 and 2017 where over 800 new scattered paddock trees have been planted across our region.
 The trees must be planted within 30m of each other and need to connect remnants i.e. roadside vegetation and an existing mature paddock tree.
 Advice on tree species to plant, mesh and star posts to protect the young trees, as well as the tubestock will be provided to successful applicants.
 Construction and installation of the guards plus planting of tube stock is to be completed by the landholder.

-Paddock trees across our landscape are disappearing and not being replaced.
-They play an extremely important role in our environment and have a number of benefits for productivity as well as conservation including pest control, salinity management, stock and crop shelter, improved soil structure, tree hollows and an important food source for birds and animals.
+Paddock trees across the landscape have a number of benefits for productivity as well as conservation including pest control, salinity management, stock and crop shelter and improved soil structure.

 Check out the link below for further information on paddock trees.

 You can also watch this short video on paddock trees as well.

 If you would like to put in an Expression of Interest form for this project please e-mail us at email@example.com.
 All Expression of Interest forms need to be completed and returned to Mid Lachlan Landcare by 28th September 2018.